-- i) weekly online quizzes (open book and administered via Canvas) and closed book inclass quizzes (exam practice) - ii) a cumulative, closed-book final exam, administered in class on the scheduled day - iii) a short, critical essay about a hot topic in development - iv) participation and attendance as assessed by iClicker i.
-WEEKLY OPEN-BOOK QUIZZES:
+- i) weekly, open-book quizzes (administered via Canvas), - ii) a cumulative, closed-book final exam, - iii) a short, critical essay about a hot topic in development.

+i) WEEKLY OPEN-BOOK QUIZZES:

-The weekly online quizzes are designed to help you pace yourself during the quarter and more effectively learn the assigned material.
+The weekly quizzes are designed to help you pace yourself during the quarter and more effectively learn the assigned material.

-Online quizzes will be administered via Canvas.
-Every week between 10:00 pm on Wednesday and 12:00pm (noon) on Sunday, you will be able to access that week's quiz, under "Course Documents."
+Quizzes will be administered via Canvas.
+Every week between 10:00pm on Thursday and 12:00pm (noon) on Sunday, you will be able to access that week's quiz, under "Course

+Documents."
 The quiz will sample from material covered in lectures and readings from Monday and Wednesday of that week, unless otherwise noted on the syllabus.

 There will be one quiz each week (10 total) - including week 1 - but your lowest 2 scores will be dropped, so NO make-up quizzes will be administered.
-One graded quiz will be administered closed book and in class as exam preparation.